AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
 >You must have test profiles available to be able to preview your messages and send proofs.
-[Learn more on test profiles](../audience/test-profiles.md)
+[Learn more about test profiles](../audience/test-profiles.md)

 To test your landing page, follow these steps: